|

 Neal Rudnik is an entertainer and performer with nearly twenty five years of rock band, acoustic and open mic gigging experience.
 He is also a member of C.K.
 And The Gray, a local Chicagoland cover band.
 In 2002, Neal completed his under graduate studies by spending a year researching the current state of the Chicago Blues music scene.
 First person interviews with club owners, musicians, promoters, journalists, record label executives and blues enthusiasts, Neal was able to gain a unique insight to the business and tradition of Chicago Blues music.
 Neal completed his Bachelor of Science degree at the University of Wisconsin in Eau Claire, Wisconsin.

-performing in local bars.
+Insights regarding local bands performing in local bars.

 Read More >